-- 2.2.1 A student pilot shall meet requirements prescribed by CAAM, which would not permit them to constitute a hazard to air navigation. - 2.2.1.1 An applicant, whether for initial pilot training (ab initio) or requiring an abridged course shall not be accepted for training in an approved Professional Pilot's Licence course for CPL/ATPL unless: - a) he has passed the Sijil Pelajaran Malaysia (SPM) or equivalent qualifications with credits in five subjects including English Language, Mathematics and a Science subject in one single type of examination; or - b) he has attained a degree recognised by the Malaysian Qualifications Agency (MQA) with a cumulative grade point average (CGPA) 3.0 or above and he has passed the Sijil Pelajaran Malaysia (SPM) or equivalent qualifications with credits in English Language, Mathematics and a Science subject.
+- 2.2.1 A student pilot shall meet requirements prescribed by CAAM, which would not permit them to constitute a hazard to air navigation. - 2.2.1.1 An applicant, whether for initial pilot training (ab initio) or requiring an abridged course shall not be accepted for training in an approved Professional Pilot's Licence course for CPL/MPL/ATPL unless: - a) he has passed the Sijil Pelajaran Malaysia (SPM) or equivalent qualifications with credits in five subjects including English Language, Mathematics and a Science subject in one single type of examination; or - b) he has attained a degree recognised by the Malaysian Qualifications Agency (MQA) with a cumulative grade point average (CGPA) 3.0 or above and he has passed the Sijil Pelajaran Malaysia (SPM) or equivalent qualifications with credits in English Language, Mathematics and a Science subject. - 2.2.1.2 Applicants who possess other equivalent educational qualifications shall refer to the MQA to determine whether their qualifications can be accepted for this purpose while applicants with foreign professional licences shall refer to the CAAM. - 2.2.2 A student pilot shall not fly solo unless under the supervision of, or with the authority of, an authorised flight instructor. - 2.2.2.1 A student pilot shall not fly solo in an aircraft on an international flight unless by special or general arrangement between the Contracting States concerned. - 2.2.2.2 Before his first solo flight, a student pilot shall be at least in the case of aeroplanes, helicopters, and balloons, be 17 years of age. - 2.2.2.3 A student pilot shall not carry out any flight training until he has attained his Student Pilot Licence. - 2.2.3 Medical fitness

-- 2.2.1.2 Applicants who possess other equivalent educational qualifications shall refer to the MQA to determine whether their qualifications can be accepted for this purpose while applicants with foreign professional licences shall refer to the CAAM. - 2.2.2 A student pilot shall not fly solo unless under the supervision of, or with the authority of, an authorised flight instructor. - 2.2.2.1 A student pilot shall not fly solo in an aircraft on an international flight unless by special or general arrangement between the Contracting States concerned. - 2.2.2.2 Before his first solo flight, a student pilot shall be at least in the case of aeroplanes, helicopters, and balloons, be 17 years of age. - 2.2.3 Medical fitness A student pilot shall not fly solo unless that student pilot holds a current Class 2 Medical Assessment.
+A student pilot shall not fly solo unless that student pilot holds a current Class 2 Medical Assessment.